eea/Products.Reportek/README.rst

 (eg. If you have installed the pdftotext converter then type in the Converter path (including the arguments) something like:
 ``pdftotext -raw %s`` for Linux or something like ``"C:\Program Files\pdftotext" -raw %s`` for Windows.)

-Once a converter is added in the Report Document list, you will be give the possibility to choose among the available conversions (*View document as*) for every type of document.
+Once a converter is added in the Report Document list, you will be given the possibility to choose among the available conversions (*View document as*) for every type of document.

 Authentication
 --------------